 - An elective of their choice from those offered by Arcadia University

-- Internship Academic Project (3 credits): UK Equivalent EXP 396*
+- Internship Academic Project (3 credits): possible UK Equivalent EXP 396*

 - Upon completion of the term abroad, the transcript should be sent to the UK Education Abroad office.
 Once received, Education Abroad staff will facilitate the transfer of credits to UK.